-Wisconsin's school accountability system places schools into one of five Accountability Rating Categories based on the school's Overall Accountability Score, which ranges from 0 to 100.
-(See Figure 1 for the score ranges associated with each rating category.)
+Wisconsin's accountability system places districts and schools into one of five Accountability Rating Categories based on the Overall Accountability Score, which ranges from 0 to 100.
 Reflecting the balanced nature of Wisconsin's Accountability Index, the score incorporates indicators that measure school performance from a number of perspectives.

-A school's Overall Accountability Score is made up of two major parts.
-The first major part is a set of four Priority Areas, each of which is scored on a 0 to 100 scale.
-A weighted average Priority Areas score is calculated from the four individual Priority Areas.
-Weights are used when averaging the individual Priority Area scores to adjust for the fact that some schools, due to their size or their grade coverage, do not have enough data to be measured in every one of the Priority Areas.
+The Overall Accountability Score consists of two major parts.
+The first major part is a set of four priority areas (Student Achievement, Student Growth, Closing Gaps, and On-Track and Postsecondary Readiness), each of which is scored on a 0 to 100 scale.
+A weighted average priority areas score is calculated from the four individual priority areas.
+Weights are used when averaging the individual priority area scores to adjust for the fact that some schools, due to their size or their grade coverage, do not have enough data to be measured in every one of the priority areas.
 Specifically, when a piece of data is not available for a school, the other pieces are weighted more heavily.
-This allows an Overall Accountability Score on the same scale to be calculated for almost all of the schools in Wisconsin.
-To receive an accountability score, at a minimum, a school must have data for enough students in the Student Achievement Priority Area and the attendance or graduation component of the On-Track and Postsecondary Readiness Priority Area.
+This allows an Overall Accountability Score on the same scale to be calculated for almost all schools in Wisconsin.
+To receive an accountability score, at a minimum, a school must have data for enough students in the Student Achievement priority area and the attendance or graduation component of the On-Track and Postsecondary Readiness priority area.